ropensci/waywiser/cran-comments.md

-This is the fourth CRAN release of waywiser, adding methods for using raster data in multi-scale assessments, improving multi-scale assessment speed, and implementing a number of updates and fixes following evolution in the tidymodels ecosystem.
+This is the fifth CRAN release of waywiser.
+This patch release anticipates some breaking changes in new versions of the vip package, and updates some tests and examples so that waywiser will still pass checks once the new version of vip is released.

 ## R CMD check results